cardano-foundation/CIPs/CIP-0086/README.md

 Should a transaction contain both CIP-25 and CIP-86 updates, then the CIP-25 updates should be applied first, followed by the CIP-86 updates.
-A transaction that contains a CIP-25 update may also contain an explicit oracle assignment, but these can be applied in parallel because they do not clash with each other.
+If a transaction contains both a CIP-25 update and a CIP-86 explicit oracle assignment, then the CIP-25 update will be applied as usual and the oracle addresses (main and/or update) will be set to those of the explicit CIP-86 oracle assignment.
 If the Cardano node rolls back some blocks from the chain tip, then roll back the updates from those blocks as well.